MarcusHoltz/marcusholtz.github.io/_posts/2025-12-21-grafana-alloy-loki-docker-monitoring-and-alerts.md

 * * *

-## Section 2: Alloy Reads Files - Traefik Access Logs
+## Part 2: Alloy Reads Files - Traefik Access Logs

 Beyond container stdout and stderr logs, we often need to collect structured application logs from files.
 In this example, we're using Traefik as a reverse proxy.